harmtemolder/interception-k2k/README.md

 - <kbd>control</kbd> locks when both keys are pressed together.
 The same for <kbd>meta</kbd>.
 - Shift2caps, like below.
 - <kbd>left meta</kbd> key combinations as media keys

+### qwerty-ws

+This remaps the right half of an ANSI laptop keyboard after you have moved around some of its keycaps for a WideSym mod (inspired by [DreymaR's Colemak-CAWS](https://dreymar.colemak.org/ergo-mods.html#symbols)).

 ### shift2caps